economic-modeling-master/gams-blog/README.md

 From the students' perspective, using GitHub Classroom just requires a GitHub account, but no installation or knowledge of Git.
 Without using Git, they can submit their assignments simply by uploading files manually as on any other website, in which case a commit is automatically created.
 So it is not limited to computer science classes and students skilled enough to learn GAMS can use it without trouble.

 GitHub Classroom includes features to automatize grading.
 For example, by running unit tests on students code, but this does not seem adapted to GAMS programs.
-However, I build on similar tool to automatize the run of students' solutions.
+However, I build on similar tools to automatize the run of students' solutions.

 # Automatic run of students solutions